Principal Investigator:

 Uriel Barboza Perez

-Uriel finished his undergraduate studies in engineerign in biotechnology at the Monterrey Institute of Technology and Higher Education and his Msc in Systems and Synthetic Biology at University of Edinburgh.
+Uriel finished his undergraduate studies in engineering in biotechnology at the Monterrey Institute of Technology and Higher Education and his Msc in Systems and Synthetic Biology at the University of Edinburgh.
 He is currently working on understanding bacterial electrophysiology in E. coli.

 Lab Alumni